Indian Potash Limited

 Indian Potash Limited, also known as IPL, is a fertiliser company based in India.
 It was incorporated under Indian Companies Act with the objective of import-handling, promotion and marketing of Potash in India.
 It imports, handles, promotes, and markets potash fertilisers in India.
 It sells fertilisers such as Muriate of Potash, Triple Super Phosphate, Monoammonium Phosphate, and Sulfate of Potash.
+Dr. PS Gahlaut serves as both the Managing Director and Director of Indian Potash Limited, a prominent fertilizer company in India.
 The company was formerly known as Indian Potash Supply Agency and changed its name to Indian Potash Limited in 1970.
 The company was founded in 1955 and is headquartered in Chennai, India.
 It is India's largest potash firm.

 History

 Indian Potash Limited was founded in 1955 as Indian Potash Supply Agency.
 After independence of India from British rule in 1947, there were a number of importers of Muriate of Potash (MOP) mainly for application on tea/coffee gardens and other plantation crops.
 In 1955 these importers formed a consortium for joint working and named it as Indian Potash Supply Agency (IPSA) for import and distribution of MOP across India.
 The main objective of IPSA was to create awareness among the farmers on the use of Potash.

 In 1970, IPSA was converted into Indian Potash Limited (IPL) and its equity base was expanded with Cooperative Sector, Fertiliser Companies in both Private and Public Sectors with major shares with Cooperative Sector.